-London dog dealer Bill George was famous for his canny ability to find a good dog no matter who bred it, which helped produce one of the most famous Mastiffs to first grace the show ring.
+London dog dealer and Mastiff breeder Bill George was famous for his canny ability to find a good dog no matter who bred it.

 Farcroft Fidelity, bred by S.E.
 Moseley, was the breed's first CC winner in the United Kingdom.

 How a British dog dealer named S.E.
 Moseley created the modern Bullmastiff — or took credit for it, at least.

 Bull Mastiff Ch.
 Athos, owned by a Miss Lane, likely 1930s.

 Almost a century ago, when the Kennel Club in the United Kingdom changed the name of the Bull-Mastiff to the Bullmastiff, it was no trivial technicality.